Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Motivations and Introduction

 Strong hadronic interaction models~\cite{9780198520085,9780471779957} predict the pion interaction processes on argon in the hundreds of MeV energy range.
 The total hadronic ($\pi^-$, Ar) cross section defines the probability of a single hadronic process on argon.
 In measuring the total cross section ($\sigma_\text{Tot}$), we consider both the elastic interactions ($\sigma_\text{Elastic}$) and all hadronic reaction ($\sigma_\text{Reaction}$) channels,

 The hadronic reaction channel can be further subdivided into several exclusive channels with defined topologies:

-The term $\sigma_\text{Inelastic}$ defines hadronic inelastic interactions where the pion interacts with the nucleus with sufficient momentum transfer to cause nucleon knockout, $\sigma_\text{abs}$ includes pion absorption on the nucleus, $\sigma_\text{chex}$ defines pion charge exchange where the incident charged pion converts to a neutral pion and the target nucleon undergoes a similar charge swap (e.g., $\pi^{-} p \rightarrow \pi^{0}n$), and $\sigma_\text{$\pi$ prod}$ includes pion production where the interaction energy of the incident pion is sufficient to produce additional pions in the collision.
+The term $\sigma_\text{Inelastic}$ defines hadronic inelastic interactions where the pion interacts with the nucleus with sufficient momentum transfer to cause nucleon knockout or to create a nuclear excited state with no nucleon emission, $\sigma_\text{abs}$ includes pion absorption on the nucleus, $\sigma_\text{chex}$ defines pion charge exchange where the incident charged pion converts to a neutral pion and the target nucleon undergoes a similar charge swap (e.g., $\pi^{-} p \rightarrow \pi^{0}n$), and $\sigma_\text{$\pi$ prod}$ includes pion production where the interaction energy of the incident pion is sufficient to produce additional pions in the collision.
 In this work, we account for all exclusive channels, regardless of their final state, in the total hadronic $\pi^{-}$-Ar interaction.
 For the elastic channel, we measure only interactions whose interaction angle -- defined as the angle of the scattered pion with respect to the incident pion direction -- is greater than 5~degrees.
-The resolution of the LArIAT tracking for efficiently identifying scatters in the elastic channel drives this phase space restriction.
+This phase space restriction is driven by the tracking algorithm efficiency and the objective of removing backgrounds from multiple Coulomb scattering (MCS).
+This is discussed further in section~\ref{sec:Tracking}.
 Figure~\ref{fig:PionsEvd} shows examples of topologies for pion-argon hadronic interactions as they appear in the LArIAT data.